-Follicular Unit Transplantation (FUE) is an extremely effective and popular solution to hair loss but the results, whilst impressive, are not immediate.
+Follicular Unit Excision (FUE) is an extremely effective and popular solution to hair loss but the results, whilst impressive, are not immediate.
 Clients who are interested in pursuing this treatment may wish to familiarise themselves with the stages that their hair will need to go through before the final effect is achieved.

 What is FUE?